BIitzkrieg/randomPython/README.md

 10.148.12.25
 10.148.12.26

-Read the text file (or multiple files in from a directory):
+Give the script the path containing your text file(s):
 C:/Python37/python.exe IPConverter.py C:/Users/danisac/Documents/iptest/

 your output will be: